Marketing Case Study #4: Nintendo & The Blue Ocean Strategy

 • Gamers seek mature content: in fact, Nintendo was considered to create consoles and games for kids (Mario, Zelda... too childish) while Sony & Microsoft proposed games that are considered more mature like Tomb Raider, Halo, God of War, and simulations like Pro Evolution Soccer, Gran Turismo, etc.

-Nintendo was losing this game that they were owning for so long, the strategy had to be changed, and maybe the market as well…
+Nintendo was losing this game that they had owned for so long, the strategy had to be changed, and maybe the market as well...

 The Nintendo Wii & the Blue Ocean Strategy